-As part of the paper on Macroeconomics coursework for the first semester students Prof. Visakha Varma - author of the reference textbook of the PhD course work, took 4 sessions on Disequilibrium Keynesians: Reinterpretation of Keynes by Clower and Leijonhufvuddual decision hypothesis in February 2024.
+As part of the paper on Macroeconomics coursework for the first semester students Prof. Visakha Varma - author of the reference textbook of the Ph.D course work, took 4 sessions on Disequilibrium Keynesians: Reinterpretation of Keynes by Clower and Leijonhufvuddual decision hypothesis in February 2024.

-As part of the second-semester paper on India's Development Debate special lectures delivered by Dr. Ruchira Bhattacharya (NIRD, Hyderabad) on Women Empowerment and Gender, 31 July 2023.
+As part of the second-semester paper on India's Development Debate special lectures were delivered by Dr. Ruchira Bhattacharya (NIRD, Hyderabad) on Women Empowerment and Gender, 31 July 2023.

-b) Lecture on Non-Parametric Tests
+1) Lecture on Non-Parametric Tests

 Prof. S. Subrahmanyam conducted a session on Tests of Significance - Non-Parametric Methods on 10 July 2023.
-In this session, he explained the non-parametric methods for testing the significance levels and substantiated them with practical exercises.
+In this session, he explained the nonparametric methods for testing the significance levels and substantiated them with practical exercises.
 The Session addressed the characteristics of the bi-nominal distribution and clarified how it differs from the normal distribution.

-c) Interaction Session with Scholars from Oxford University
+2) Interaction Session with Scholars from Oxford University

 Division for Graduate Studies organised an Interaction Session of CESS PhD Scholars with the Oxford University Scholars Gerry and Laura on 10 May 2023.
-In this session, Gerry and Laura discussed their research topics, emphasizing a review of the literature and the methodology they proposed.
-The scholars from b) SPSS, STATA, and Writing Skills Workshops SPSS and STATA Workshop 8-13th May 2023

-CESS explained their research work.
+In this session, Gerry and Laura discussed their research topics, focused on review of the literature and the methodology they proposed.
+The scholars from CESS explained their research work.
 This was followed by an interactive session as scholars from CESS and Oxford University exchanged the processes involved in research in these two institutions and how they can learn from each other.